Increase Process Efficiency: Kanban Cumulative Flow Diagram

 - In Progress

-These terms are the basic process steps which are the core of any Kanban board.
+These terms are the basic process steps that are the core of any Kanban board.
 Whenever your team pulls a new task and starts working on it, it is applied to the CFD by incrementing the “In Progress” curve by one.
 Logically, the “Done” curve is only increased once the task has been completed and delivered.

 The Kanban cumulative flow diagram is built up slowly – by tracking and accumulating every task which enters your project workflow, the diagram shows the clear flow of all tasks through your process.
 When a problem occurs, rather than staying smooth and gently rising, the graph will show a sudden jump upwards.
 The transition can be spotted instantly, making the CFD a powerful tool for every Kanban team.